containerman17/better-avalanchego/README.md

 This image supports all AvalancheGo flags via environment variables in the format: `AVALANCHEGO_<FLAG_NAME>=<VALUE>`.
 Flag names should be uppercase with underscores replacing dashes.

-The default value of `AVALANCHEGO_PLUGIN_DIR` is set to `/plugins/` in the entrypoint.sh.
-That's because the subnet evm plugin is located with the name `srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy` in the `/plugins/` directory.
+The Subnet-EVM plugin is automatically copied from the image to `$HOME/.avalanchego/plugins/srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy` on startup.

 ## signer.key
 If you provide a BLS key in the `BLS_KEY_BASE64` environment variable, it will be written to the `signer.key` file in the `staking` directory.